 #11 Size Up the Statue of King Tvrtko I Kotromanich

 Rather than looking out to the bay, Tvrtko is looking up at the city that he founded.
-The statue is prominently placed at the base of the Sea Fort along the pedestrian promenade right next to the Herceg Novi marina.
+The statue is prominently placed at the base of the Sea Fort along the pedestrian promenade right next to the Herceg Novi Marina.

 #12 Look Down at the Collapsed Citadela in the Sea

 Built on the very edge of the sea, the Mastel-Mezzaluna Citadel was long the first line of defense from sea invaders.
-The Citadel stood for hundreds of years as part of Herceg Novi’s strong fortification system.
+It stood for hundreds of years as part of Herceg Novi’s strong fortification system.
+However, during the devastating 1979 earthquake, it broke apart and collapsed into the sea.

 #13 Hike through the Savina Forest